karinnamonzon/sp24-cse110-lab4/expose/javascript/part2.md

 7. At line 14 returns 150 because the array discounted is edclared in the same block or scope as line 14.
 8. The function returns nothing because while it returns discounted, nothing is being done to it like console.log which would return the array discounted.
 9. At line 11 the code will result in an error because i is not declared in the same block as console.log(i) so there is a error in scope.
-10. At line 12 it returns the value 3 because that is the lenfrh of the initial array prices which is 3.
+10. At line 12 it returns the value 3 because that is the length of the initial array prices which is 3.
 11. The function returns nothing to the console as nothing is being done to it, but if console.log was used it would return the array discounted and its length.
 12. Notations
     * Accessing the value of the name property in the student object: student.name